-Assignments and reports announced in class may consist of self-assessments, case analyses, or short write-ups.
-Assignments and reports are due promptly at the beginning of class.
-Assignments and reports not submitted promptly at the beginning of class (I will make a "last call" announcement) are assessed an immediate 50% point penalty.
-No assignments or reports will be accepted after the end of the class session without a signed note from a medical doctor or public safety agency.
+- Assignment: Moodle (Profile and Picture) - Assignment: Student Essay #1 (beginning of the semester) - Assignment: Student Essay #2 (end of the semester) - Assignment: Information Competency (team-based) - Assignment: Cultural Experience of the class session without a signed note from a medical doctor or public safety agency.
 Therefore, if you fear you might miss class or might not be able to turn in your assignment on time, you may give it to another student to turn in on the correct day and at the correct time.
-Assignments and reports will be generally graded on straightforward point scheme ("scoring rubric") enumerated within each assignment.
-In addition, the writing requirements will be scored for each assignment and report as well (in general, I take off 10% for each error in language use and composition).
+Assignments will be generally graded on straightforward point scheme ("scoring rubric") enumerated within each assignment.
+In addition, the writing requirements will be scored for each assignment as well (in general, I take off 10% for each error in language use and composition).